rohitraut3366/Kubernetes-Slave-Node/README.md

 ```
 tag_Name_K8S_Master
 ```
-You can change In tasks
+For custome group name: You can change In tasks
 ```
 - name: Create token to join
   command: "kubeadm token create  --print-join-command"